CruuZzy/Libft/README.md

 # Libft
 Libft from 42 Cursus.

-The first project at 42 school involves recreating functions from the standard C library.
-Students implement basic functions from scratch and later add more complex ones with additional features, thereby developing fundamental skills in the C language.
+The kickoff project at 42 school involves reimagining certain functions from the C standard library.
+It's about crafting our own interpretation and later expanding to incorporate more intricate functions with extra features.